 Ole Lindqvist (Latvia)

 1. Christian Højlund and Kirstine Hansen (Denmark): PBSP Therapy (Pesso-Therapy) (English)

 2. Bent Falk (Denmark): Gestalt Therapy and Supervision Group (English)

-3. Lotta Geisler (Sweden): Bibliodrama (German/English)
+3. Lotta Geisler (Schweden): Bibliodrama (German and English)

 Address of Conference Center: